Clemson University – Clemson, South Carolina

 South Carolina | SC Picture Project | Pickens County Photos | Clemson University

-The university began on the former property of John C. Calhoun known as Fort Hill.
+Clemson was established at Fort Hill, the former home of John C. Calhoun.
 Calhoun, a native of Abbeville District (now Abbeville County), moved to present-day Clemson in 1825 with his wife, Floride.
-The Calhouns bequeathed their estate to their daughter, Anna, who then left it to her husband, Thomas Green Clemson, with the stipulation that the land be used for a state agricultural college.
+The Calhouns bequeathed their estate to their daughter, Anna, who then left it to her husband, Thomas Green Clemson, with the stipulation that the land and an $80,000 endowment to the state be used for a state agricultural college.

-Clemson University remains a highly-ranked research university and boasts educational sites such as the Clemson Experimental Forest and the Musser Fruit Research Farm.
-Within the campus, the Robert M. Cooper Library, pictured above, has served generations of students.
-First opened in 1966, it is now home to more than 1.3 million volumes.
-Other beloved landmarks on Clemson’s campus include the Clemson Bur Oak, and the SC Botanical Gardens.
+Clemson University remains a highly-ranked research university and boasts educational sites such as the Clemson Experimental Forest, the Musser Fruit Research Farm, and the South Carolina Botanical Gardens.
+One especially beloved landmark on Clemson’s campus is the Clemson Bur Oak.

-Clemson football is a popular past time at the university.
-The Clemson Tigers have played in Memorial Stadium (seen above) – nicknamed Death Valley – since September 19, 1942.
-The stadium was built contrary to the advice of 1939 outgoing head coach Jess Neely, who commented that “ten thousand seats behind the YMCA” would be sufficient.
+The Clemson Tigers have played in Memorial Stadium – nicknamed Death Valley – since September 19, 1942.
+The stadium was built against the advice of 1939 outgoing head coach Jess Neely, who commented that “ten thousand seats behind the YMCA” would be sufficient.
 Today Death Valley can hold more than 80,000 spectators and is one of the country’s largest on-campus stadiums.

 Clemson University Historic District I includes eight historic resources (four academic buildings, a recreational building, a post office, a marching and athletic field, and a park) located on the northern portion of the campus.
 It is significant for its association with the founding, development, and growth of Clemson University, which has played a major role in higher education in South Carolina since its founding in 1889.
 The district is also significant as an intact collection of late nineteenth and early twentieth century educational buildings at a state-supported land-grant college.
 Properties in the district include: Tillman Hall (1893), Godfey Hall (1898), Bowman Field (1900), Sikes Hall (1905), Holtendorff Hall (1916), Trustees’ Park (c.1925), Long Hall (1937), and Mell Hall (1939).
 Styles include Renaissance Revival and Classical Revival.
 Tillman Hall was designed by architects Bruce and Morgan from Atlanta, Ga.
 Sikes Hall, Holtzendorff Hall, and Long Hall were designed by Rudolph E. Lee, a Clemson graduate and chair of the Department of Architecture.